PreziosiRaffaele/sf-debug-log/messages/debug.delete.md

 # flags.time.summary

-The number of minutes to retrieve log to be deleted.
+Delete logs older than the specified number of minutes.

 # flags.all-users.summary